valzinha/movieTrailerWebsite_Udacity/README.md

 - You will need access to the internet in order to run this website project
 - Run entertainment_center.py
 - Click on a movie poster images to play the movie's trailer
+- Click anywhere on the website (not including the trailer pop up window) to close the trailer